“You’ve got a feeling lost inside; it just won’t let you go” – Noel Gallagher.

 I bought my train ticket and went to the platform and waited.
 And waited.
 But every train was only going to Gdańsk Śródmieście and no further south.
 After speaking to a few locals, it was obvious the next train to Tczew was an hour and a half away!
 I didn’t want to wait, so in the end it was a wasted train ticket.
 On the train map it looks like an easy journey and one with regular trains.
 Not so.

 I went outside the train station, found a number 50 bus that was heading to Tczew and thought I got on it!
 But actually by mistake I got on the wrong bus and ended up in a town called Pruszcz Gdański!
-I was having a depressing week where my Kaliningrad visa was also refused and some people let me down, so this was not good.
+I was having a depressing week where my Kaliningrad visa was also refused and some travel “friends” (their words, not mine) let me down, so this was not good.

 From Pruszcz Gdański, I finally got on the correct number 50 bus all the way to Tczew.
 All in all that journey took just over an hour.
 The ridiculous thing was that on the way back from Tczew to Gdańsk, my train took only 20 minutes!!